dorogoy/zipline-mcp/README.md

 - "Show me all details for folder with ID 'folder789'"
 - "What are the properties of folder 'folder456'?"
 - "Get info about the folder named 'Documents' (first use LIST to get the ID)"
+- "Delete folder with ID 'folder123'"
+- "Remove the folder named 'Old Documents' from the server"
+- "Delete the folder with ID 'folder456'"
+- "Permanently delete folder 'folder789'"
+- "I want to delete the folder with ID 'folder123'"

 ### Sandbox Path Resolution